 All of which leaves one thing left to try – a boycott.
 Crowds are already significantly down on last season, but it’s not enough.
 With 13,000 or so in the ground, it still allows Kean to say those who want him gone are in the minority.
 That’d be much harder to argue if the place was empty.
 Even Shebby Singh’s confirmed it’d force Venky’s to react by making the following statement:

 “Financially now it is not a good situation because the fans are staying away,” he said.
 “The club needs revenue to survive.
 I guess with having played seven games now, I think it is a situation which is not a very pleasant one, and I suppose it is my bosses, the owners of the club, who have to make an assessment.”

 It doesn’t take a rocket scientist to work out Singh wants Kean out but he, like others before him, has come to realise where the balance of power lies.
-Staying away is the only thing which is going to have a chance of affecting things – Singh’s words tell you that.
+Staying away is the only thing that will have a chance of affecting things – Singh’s words tell you that.

 There’ll be those who argue they’ve already bought their season tickets, so what’s the point?
 For starters, four empty stands would be a massive embarrassment for Venky’s.
 They’d lose revenue from the club shop, match programmes and the bars.
-It would give those within the club who want Kean out, more leverage to try and make Mrs Desai see sense.
+It would give those within the club who want Kean out more leverage to make Mrs Desai see sense.